groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dib-to-svg.md

         - icon: "far fa-file-DIB"
           title: " About DIB File Format"
           content: |
-            A DIB (Device Independent Bitmap) file is a raster image file that is similar in structure to the standard Bitmap files (BMP) but has a different header.
+            A Device-Independent bitmap (DIB) is a raster image file that is similar in structure to the standard Bitmap files(BMP).
+It contains a color table that describes the mapping of RGB colors to the pixel values.
+This enables DIB to represent images on any device.
 It can be opened with almost all applications that can open a standard BMP file on Windows as well as macOS.
-DIB are binary files and have a complex file format similar to BMP.

           link: "https://docs.fileformat.com/image/dib/"

     format:
         # format loop
-        - icon: "far fa-file-SVG"
+        - icon: "far fa-image"
           title: " About SVG File Format"
           content: |
             SVG files are Scalable Vector Graphics Files that use XML based text format for describing the appearance of image.
 The word Scalable refers to the fact that the SVG can be scaled to different sizes without losing any quality.
 Text based description of such files make them independent of resolution.
 It is one of the mostly used format for building website and print graphics in order to achieve scalability.
-The format can only be used for two-dimensional graphics though.
-SVG files can be viewed/opened in almost all modern browsers including Chrome, Internet Explorer, Firefox, and Safari.

           link: "https://docs.fileformat.com/page-description-language/svg/"